 - emailing them or importing from PayPal or Dropbox.

 Dext Prepare has a good reputation for the quality of its scanning and OCR technology.
-It can split out invoice lines and post them to the right codes depending on the rules you have set up.
-It will add new suppliers if necessary and you can choose to import some transactions as bills or supplier invoices and others as Spend Money type transactions.
+The app can split out invoice lines and post them to the right codes depending on the rules you have set up.
+It will add new suppliers if necessary.
+And, you can choose to import some transactions as bills or supplier invoices and others as Spend Money type transactions.

 Most of the accounting systems are now offering some sort of invoice capture functionality.
 The advantage of Dext Prepare is that it will work with a variety of accounting systems and you can use the same process across all your clients.

 While it is now part of the same organisation, Dext Precision – what used to be Xavier – has a very different purpose.
-It effectively audits your accounting data, helping you to quickly find errors and problems.
-It will save time when you start with a new client.
+Effectively, it audits your accounting data, helping you to quickly find errors and problems.
+As a result, you will save time when you start with a new client.
 Foremost, it will give you a Health Check, so as a bookkeeping business you know exactly what you are working with.

 GovReports – Lodgement Management

 Beyond lodgement, the agent dashboard gives a comprehensive history as well as reports of outstanding lodgements.
-There is quick access to Integrated Client Account information and details can be updated.
+As a result, there is quick access to Integrated Client Account information and details can be updated.

 For those clients without online payroll systems, GovReports provides an option for Single Touch Payroll reporting, keeping those clients compliant.

 Additionally, GovReports includes Office Practice Manager.
-While not as fully-featured as Practice Ignition, it can meet the needs of many smaller practices.
-It maintains a list of clients, produces engagement letters and manages regular tasks and jobs.
+While not as fully-featured as Ignition, it can meet the needs of many smaller practices.
+For example, it maintains a list of clients, produces engagement letters and manages regular tasks and jobs.